rakshpatel/pythonflask/README.md

 ## Access required endpoints

-Once you have started the application either usign Docker or as standalone application
+Once you have started the application either using Docker or as standalone application.
+Following steps shows url based on assumptino that it has started on given URL and port.
+You may need to change it based on how the application was started.

-1. Enter following URL into your browser, once docker cotnainer is started
+1. Enter following URL into your browser, once docker cotnainer or your application is started

     ```
     http://localhost:5000